2016 October: Day walk - Dicksonia Forest Ravine, Blue Mountains, NSW, Australia

 21) This pic doesn't quite show it, but it is a steep drop here.
 It is also around here I lose my footing going down and hit my forehead on a rock.
 The eye socket cop the brunt of the impact ... see photo #36.
 Fortunately the eye itself is spared.
 What a lucky escape !

-(By the way, the one on the left is Dicksonia fibrosa.
-It likes to hold on to its dead leaves, producing a distinctive brown skirt that distinguishes it from other tree ferns.)
+The one on the left is also a Dicksonia antarctica.
+It is holding on to its dead leaves, producing a distinctive brown skirt.

 23) The water here is the head source of an unnamed creek that flows down this gully into Dingo Creek.